 The pharmacokinetics of cefpodoxime were investigated in 29 patients aged 1 to 17 years.
 Each patient received a single, oral, 5 mg/kg dose of cefpodoxime oral suspension.
 Plasma and urine samples were collected for 12 hours after dosing.
 The plasma levels reported from this study are as follows:

 (1 to 17 YEARS OF AGE) AFTER SUSPENSION ADMINISTRATION

-|Dose||Time after oral ingestion|
+|Dose Time (cefpodoxime equivalents)||Time after oral ingestion|

-|1Dose did not exceed 200 mg.|
+|*Dose did not exceed 200 mg.|

 Protein binding of cefpodoxime ranges from 22 to 33% in serum and from 21 to 29% in plasma.

 Following multiple-dose administration every 12 hours for 5 days of 200 mg or 400 mg cefpodoxime proxetil, the mean maximum cefpodoxime concentration in skin blister fluid averaged 1.6 and 2.8 mcg/mL, respectively.
 Skin blister fluid cefpodoxime levels at 12 hours after dosing averaged 0.2 and 0.4 mcg/mL for the 200 mg and 400 mg multiple-dose regimens, respectively.